jamesmh/coravel/Docs/Invocables.md

 Invocables allow you to define specific self-contained jobs within your system.
 Since Coravel "understands" how to use invocables, you can do cool stuff like schedule or queue them using a super terse syntax.

-Perhaps most importantly, invocables are 100% integrated into .NET Core's Dependency Injection services - so you can schedule, queue, etc. an invocable class - and it will automatically have it's dependencies injected for you!

 ## Creating An Invocable

 Creating an invocable uses the shared interface `Coravel.Invocable.IInvocable`.